 A 4-day Illinois River rafting trip takes paddlers through the remote and stunning Kalmiopsis Wilderness Area in Southern Oregon.
 The adventure starts before getting on the water with a spectacular drive into the Illinois River Canyon.
-Once on the water the river has consistent fun class IV and IV+ throughout its 32 miles with one bigger class V rapid – Green Wall.
+Once on the water the river has consistent fun class IV and IV+ rapids throughout its 32 miles with one bigger class V rapid – Green Wall.
 When there is time to look around the scenery is dramatic with steep canyon walls, waterfalls always in site and a variety of unique flora including the carnivorous pitcher plant.

 Nationally Protected River

 The Illinois is also a nationally recognized Wild and Scenic River with crystal clear green-blue water.
-Due to all of its protections the group size is limited to 12 total people and only one commercial launch is allowed on any day.
+Due to its protections the group size is limited to 12 total people and only one commercial launch is allowed on any day.
 Guides who have run this stretch say it is hands-down their favorite commercial rafting trip.
-For those that know it’s big sister the Rogue River, the Illinois has a similar feel but of a more extreme remote nature.
+For those that know it’s big sister the class III Rogue River, the Illinois has a similar feel but of a more extreme remote nature.
 The most rugged wilderness multi-day rafting experience in the lower 48 states.

 Illinois River Rafting Flows and Weather – Please Read!!!

 The main challenge with the Illinois is the elements.
 The river typically flows in April and May when there can be periods of rain and cold.
 Historically 20% of trips are cancelled for flows being outside the ideal window.
 Cancelled trips are offered a refund or an opportunity to raft the Rogue River instead.